lxi-tools/lxi-tools/README.md

 ## 3. Installation

-The latest release version can be downloaded from https://lxi-tools.github.io
+The latest source releases can be found [here](https://github.com/lxi-tools/lxi-tools/releases/latest).

 ### 3.1 Installation using source